William Joseph Buckner

 - Born December 14, 1949 in Vallejo, CA USA

-Bill Buckner played in the majors in four decades and was one of baseball's better hitters of the late 1970s and early 1980s but is unfortunately best remembered for making an infamous error in the 1986 World Series.
+Bill Buckner played in the majors in four decades and was one of baseball's better hitters of the late 1970s and early 1980s, winning the 1980 National League batting title.
+He will forever be known, unfortunately, for making an infamous error in the 1986 World Series.

-In his 22 years, Buckner accumulated 2,715 hits but appeared in the All-Star Game only once, in 1981.
-His highest finish in the MVP voting was tenth (which he did two times).
-He was in the top ten in batting six times, and was twice third in the league in RBI.
-He led the league in doubles twice, and singles once.
-He was not a big walker, usually getting 25-30 in a season.
-He was a moderate home run hitter, with his highest total being 18.
+In his 22 seasons, Buckner accumulated 2,715 hits but appeared in the All-Star Game only once, in 1981.
+His highest finish in the MVP vote was tenth (which he did two times).
+He finished in the top ten in batting six times and was twice third in the league in RBI.
+He led the league in doubles twice (1981 and 1983 with the Cubbies) and singles once.
+He was not a big walker, usually drawing 25-30 in a season, and was a moderate home run hitter, with his highest total being 18 in 1986.
 He was a line-drive hitter, whose power manifested itself chiefly in doubles hit to gaps in the outfield.
+For his career, he racked up 498 two-base hits.
 Eligible for the Hall of Fame in 1996, he received 2% of the vote and was dropped from the ballot.

 After his playing days, Buckner was a Chicago White Sox coach in 1996 and 1997.
-In 2011, he returned to the Boston area as manager of the independent Brockton Rox of the Can-Am Association.
-In 2012, he was hired by the Chicago Cubs to be the hitting coach for the Boise Hawks.
+On April 8, 2008, he was invited back to Fenway Park to throw out a ceremonial first pitch to former teammate Dwight Evans.
+The Red Sox faithful responded by giving him a two-minute standing ovation, proving a little bit of time heals all wounds.
+In 2011, Bill returned to the Boston area as manager of the independent Brockton Rox of the Can-Am Association.
+In 2012, he was hired by the Chicago Cubs to be hitting coach for the Boise Hawks, a role he returned to for 2013 before retiring.
+In 2008, he was inducted into the Baseball Reliquary's Shrine of the Eternals.

 - 1971 Topps All-Star Rookie Team